Argyrochosma nivea: Taxonomy

 The species was first described as Pteris nivea by Jean Louis Marie Poiret in Lamarck's Encyclopédie Méthodique, Botanique in 1804.
 He based his description on a specimen collected in Peru by Joseph de Jussieu.
+The type specimen is Jussieu s.n. (sheet 1074) at the Paris Herbarium.
 The specific epithet nivea, meaning "snowy", evidently refers to the "snow-white" color of the farina beneath the leaves.
 Shortly thereafter, in 1806, Olof Swartz independently described the same species as Acrostichum albidulum, based on South American material from Luis Née.
 He distinguished Acrostichum by the presence of sporangia widely spread over the back of the leaf, rather than in discrete sori.
 The epithet albidulum, meaning "somewhat white", presumably also refers to the presence of the white farina, which he described with the same word; he credited the origin of the name to Antonio José Cavanilles, who, however, never published it.

 Poiret's rather wide circumscription of Pteris was subsequently narrowed by other botanists, removing cheilanthoids like P. nivea.
 However, delineating natural genera in the cheilanthoids has proven to be extremely difficult, and many different placements of the species were subsequently put forward.
 In 1811, Nicaise Auguste Desvaux revived the genus Cincinalis with his own circumscription, distinguishing it by the presence of sporangia spreading more from the margins than in Pteris but not so widely as in Acrostichum.
 He transferred the species there as C. nivea, and recognized A. albidulum as a synonym.
 Problems with the application and form of the name Cincinalis led Desvaux to abandon it in 1813 in favor of Notholaena, placing the species there as N. nivea, a name commonly used by other botanists for the species until the late 20th century.
 However, he reversed course in 1827 and moved it from Notholaena to Acrostichum as A. niveum.